dbayardAWS/kinesis-labs/lab1/README.md

 ![screenshot](images/stock5.png)

-### Edit and launch the readOutputStream Consumer
+### Edit and launch the readStream Consumer

 * In the Cloud9 navigator on the left-hand side, expand the kinesis-labs folder, then the src folder.
-Then double-click on the readOutputStream.py file to open it in a tab in the editor.
+Then double-click on the readStream.py file to open it in a tab in the editor.

 ![screenshot](images/read1.png)

-* Find the my_stream_name parameter in the readOutputStream.py code and append your initials to the Stream name (to match the name of the kinesis input stream you created with the "aws kinesis create-stream" command above).
+* Find the my_stream_name parameter in the readStream.py code and append your initials to the Stream name (to match the name of the kinesis input stream you created with the "aws kinesis create-stream" command above).

 Note: at this point, the my_stream_name should be set to the ExampleInputStream[Initials].
 In a later exercise, we will point this consumer to the ExampleOutputStream but not yet.

 ![screenshot](images/read2.png)

-* Then use the File..Save menu to save the modified readOutputStream.py file
+* Then use the File..Save menu to save the modified readStream.py file

 ![screenshot](images/read3.png)